advanceinsight/agrios_documentation/docs/source/index.rst

    This project is under active development.

-Welcome to the user documentation.
-This section provides an overview of the system, its goals, and intended audience.
+Welcome to the official AgriOS documentation.

 Overview
 ==============